Customer service tips that never get old

 One of the biggest challenges of eCommerce is building relationships and trust with customers.
 A customer can walk into a local shop and get to know the owner, the same can’t be said for eCommerce .

 That’s why you need to humanize your website and create convenient communication channels—make your store feel like the local shop down the street.
-In a modern twist on old-fashioned methods, consider tools like live chat, email marketing, and a CRM to maintain strong relationships and communication
+In a modern twist on old-fashioned methods, consider tools like live chat, email marketing, and a CRM to maintain strong relationships and communication.
+Using a shared inbox is another effective way to streamline communication and ensure that all customers receive a timely and personalized response to their inquiries

 Whether you have a customer base of 100 or 1 million, make sure every customer feels respected and valued in every interaction.

-- Try to boost your eCommerce ads for free with our integration!
+- Try to boost your eCommerce ads with our integration!

 4. Deliver active support